 Key Service Categories

-Scottship Solutions works closely with development, programs, finance, and communications teams—not just IT.
+Scottship Solutions works closely with development, programs, finance, and communications teams, not just IT.
 Technology decisions affect everyone, so everyone should have a voice in the process.

-Technology Strategy & Roadmapping for Nonprofits
+How Does Technology Strategy and Roadmapping Work for Nonprofits?

-A multi-year technology roadmap isn’t a luxury—it’s essential for nonprofits planning through 2028.
+A multi-year technology roadmap isn’t a luxury.
+It’s essential for nonprofits planning through 2028.
 With digital fundraising evolving rapidly, data reporting requirements increasing, and new tools emerging constantly, you need a clear path forward.

 The Discovery Process